Key takeaways

 Thank you so much for your understanding.

-Sometimes, you want to add a touch of warmth while maintaining professionalism.
-Consider these templates:
+Sometimes, you want to add warmth while maintaining professionalism.

 Hi there,

-Thanks for reaching out!
-I'm currently not in the office and will be back on [date].
-If you have a pressing issue, please contact [colleague's name] at [colleague's email].
+I'm currently out of the office and will be back on [date], focusing on important rest and recovery.
+If you have a pressing business issue, please contact [colleague's name] at [colleague's email].
+They're fully briefed on ongoing projects and have decision-making authority.
 Otherwise, I'll follow up with you upon my return.

 Template 4: